-Brevard County shall develop and implement its local comprehensive plan and its associated land development regulations to be consistent ensure consistency with all of the guiding principles for development within the BBIA as specified in section 380.0553(5), F.S.
+Brevard County shall develop and implement its local comprehensive plan and its associated land development regulations to be consistent with all of the guiding principles for development within the BBIA as specified in section 380.0553, F.S.
 This includes ensuring that its programs and regulatory activities are consistent with these principles.
-The guiding principles for development specified in section 380.0553(5), F.S., shall constitute the basis of Objectives BBIA 2, BBIA 3, BBIA 4, BBIA 5, BBIA 6, BBIA 7, BBIA 8, BBIA 9, BBIA 10, and BBIA 11.